-- enabling objectives to achieve the research goal that comprise but are not limited to: - 1. to read and analyse theories / theoretical literature on ... (name them) - 2. to apply the developed theoretical framework to ... (state the research goal) - 3. to implement ... (state the necessary research activities to achieve the goal, e.g., to analyse metaphors in the chosen articles, to design a test) - 4. to draw conclusions - research methods: - theoretical research method(s), e.g., analysis of theories - empirical research method(s), e.g., discourse analysis, genre analysis, stylistic analysis - theoretical framework - ❖ data collection technique(s) or tool(s) (if used), for example, tests, interviews - research subjects/participants/population (where applicable) - a corpus of the analysed texts (where applicable) - ❖ a short summary (1-2 sentences) of each chapter
+- enabling objectives or tasks to achieve the research goal that comprise but are not limited to: - 1. to read and analyse theories / theoretical literature on ... (name them) - 2. to apply the developed theoretical framework to ... (state the research goal) - 3. to implement ... (state the necessary research activities to achieve the goal, e.g., to analyse metaphors in the chosen articles, to design a test, etc.) - 4. to draw conclusions research methods:

+- theoretical research method(s), e.g., analysis of theories - ➤ empirical research method(s), e.g., discourse analysis, genre analysis, stylistic analysis, etc. and data collection technique(s) or tool(s) (if used), e.g., tests, interviews - main scholars whose theories are used in the research - ❖ a short summary (1-2 sentences) of each chapter